New Columbia, Pennsylvania: History

 The village of New Columbia or "Newky" as the locals call it, was formally laid out and incorporated in 1818 by David Yoder (born 1765).
 He settled on the area once known as "Dogtown" on the banks of the Susquehanna River.
 The Yoders purchased 60 acres of land and sold off lots to settlers.

 In 1846, New Columbia was called New Columbus and consisted of 30 dwellings, several stores, and a tavern.
 By 1886, New Columbia had 100 houses, a hotel, a store, a post office, a train station, a boat shop and approximately 350 inhabitants.
 1889 marked the year that White Deer Township residents hired their first Constable, Moses Brown.
 Moses was also a shoemaker.
 By the 1890s, a baker, confectioner, ice cream shop, and bicycle shop were some of the many businesses in New Columbia.

 Bicentennial

-The town of New Columbia, Pennsylvania is celebrating its 200th birthday in 2018 with a series of events throughout the year.
-These events will highlight the rich history of this community.
+The town of New Columbia, Pennsylvania celebrated its 200th birthday in 2018 with a series of events throughout the year.
+These events highlighted the rich history of this community.